Musashi13/Earth_DAH/README.md

 With a gamified framework we will make it fun to level up in the game of restoring planet Earth

-Those who may not be able to get out and do the physical labor required for restoration will be able to fund those who can
+Those who may not be able to get out and do the physical labor required for restoration will be able to make the resources available and help create value within this ecosystem in a number of ways

 https://twitter.com/dao_earth